MetabolicAtlas/standard-GEM/README.md

 #### Keywords

 > Keywords are be separated by semicolons.
 > The `Model source` field contains the source(s) of the current model, eg existing GEMs.
 If possible, use the Markdown format to add the URL with the DOI.
+The (NCBI) taxonomy ID should be provided in the [format from identifiers.org](https://registry.identifiers.org/registry/taxonomy).

 **Utilisation:** {{ experimental data reconstruction; multi-omics integrative analysis;, _in silico_ strain design; model template }}
 **Field:** {{ metabolic-network reconstruction }}